rxn8/testing-stuff/readme test.md

 9. Modified some command classes to support both security and non-security network<br>
 10. Updated the multilevel command class to version 2<br>
 11. Added parameter 6<br>
-12. Modify the default status for LED<br>
+12. Modify the default status for LED
 </details>
 <details>
 <summary><h3>5.25</h3></summary>